glnmario/GenBench.github.io/_pages/visualisations.md

 ### Relations between axes in a heatmap

-Generate heatmaps to explore the relationships between different axes.
+Below, you can generate heatmaps of the relations between the different axes.

-NB: would rather have that there is just one here, and could we also add boxes that allow different normalisations?
+Use the radio buttons to indicate which axis you would like on the x- and y-axis, and choose how to normalise your plot.

 <div>
   <iframe id="heatmap_outer" style="height:750px;width:100%;border:none" scrolling=no frameborder="0" src="/visualisations/heatmap.html"></iframe>